tamim662/Java-MasterClass/README.md

     private String customerEmailAddress;
     private String customerPhoneNumber;

-    public Account() {
+    public Account() { // Empty constructor
-        this("56789", 2.50, "Default name", "Default address", "default phone"); // default constructor and it will call the same contsructor below with parameters with these default value.
+        this("56789", 2.50, "Default name", "Default address", "default phone"); // constructor with default values and it will call the same contsructor below with parameters with these default value.
         System.out.println("Empty constructor called");
     }